Posts with tag ”iran”

 The splendor of Esfahan

-They used to say “Esfahan nesf-e jahan” — Esfahan is half the world.
-A bold claim.
-Maybe even arrogant.
-But then again, after a few hours under that cobalt dome of sky and tile, you start to get it.
+There is an expression “Esfahan nesf-e jahan”, claiming that Esfahan is half the world.
+Bold and perhaps even a bit arrogant.
+But after a few hours under that cobalt dome of sky and tile, I start to get it.

 Hunting for kebab in Shiraz